 What the new weapon does

-Estimated range from a high-altitude release at supersonic speed is in the 60-100 km bracket.
-That is comparable to the JDAM-ER.
-It is also far enough that the launching aircraft can stay outside the Pantsir engagement envelope and well outside the close-in S-300 PMU2 envelope, even if not always outside the S-400 envelope at its longer ranges.
+Officials describe the range as dozens of kilometres, depending on release altitude and speed — a bracket comparable to the JDAM-ER.
+That is far enough that the launching aircraft can stay outside the Pantsir engagement envelope and well outside the close-in S-300 PMU2 envelope, even if not always outside the S-400 envelope at its longer ranges.

 The export question

 Here is where the story gets interesting beyond Ukraine.
 Once a state has developed a domestic precision-guided glide bomb that works against the densest, most-tested integrated air defence network in modern history, it has something other states will want to buy.
-Poland, the Baltic states, and a long list of Eastern European militaries with Soviet-era Su-24 and Su-25 fleets have been quietly waiting for a credible non-American, non-Israeli supplier of compatible precision-guided ordnance.
+Poland and a long list of militaries still flying Soviet-era types such as the Su-22 and Su-25 have been quietly waiting for a credible non-American, non-Israeli supplier of compatible precision-guided ordnance.

 Ukraine is not yet at the stage of marketing this weapon abroad.
 The first priority is volume production for Ukrainian Air Force consumption.
 But within a few years, the export potential is real — and unlike a U.S. or French weapon, the Ukrainian product comes with no political conditions and no end-use monitoring.
 The state that built the weapon in a war for its own survival is not going to be precious about how customers use it.